dhsoares01/Script-library-/README.md

 📄 Licença

-Distribuído sob a Licença MIT.
+Este projeto está licenciado sob a Licença MIT.
+Consulte o arquivo LICENSE no repositório para detalhes.

+---

 ---